Harvestry Documentation Screenshot Capture

 Phase 1 — Scan

-If a slide remains static for longer than the configured max interval, the clock advances and a capture is queued even without a scene change — this ensures that dense, slow-moving lectures (such as a presenter who rarely changes slides) still get representative screenshots throughout.
+If a slide remains on screen longer than the configured max interval, the clock advances and a representative is queued even without a scene change — so dense, slow-moving lectures still get coverage throughout.
+The scan uses a batched generateCGImagesAsynchronously call — all frame requests are issued at once and delivered in pipeline order, which is far faster than sequential random-access seeks.

 Phase 2 — Capture